Frequently Asked Questions

 3. How long does it usually take to complete the program?

 Auburn University operates on a semester system.
-Depending on the course load taken, the Master of Accounting program can be completed in as short as five semesters.
+Depending on the course load taken, the Master of Accountancy program can be completed in as short as three semesters.
 The maximum number of classes taken for students working full-time is two courses per semester.

 4. What is the average credit load per semester?